openshift/microshift/docs/rhel4edge_iso.md

 jq -r '.images | .[]' ~/microshift/assets/release/release-$(uname -i).json
 ```

+> See [Embedding MicroShift Container Images for Offline Deployments](./howto_offline_containers.md) for more information.

 ## Install MicroShift for Edge
 Log into the host machine using your user credentials.
 The remainder of this section describes how to install a virtual machine running RHEL for Edge OS containing MicroShift binaries.